-Exercise 8.
+Exercise 9.
 Support or challenge the following statements.
-Make use of the formulas of agreement and disagreement on page 209-212.
+Make use of the formulas of agreement and disagreement from the Supplement.

 Model: You are bored with English. - Far from it.
 I'm not bored with English.
 I'm fond of it.